rahul4732saini/Expense-Manager/README.md

 # Still in progress...

 Introducing Expense Manager.
-An application which can manage all transactions you perform, create Budgets for the month which can be evem classified into various catagories.
+An application which can manage all transactions you perform, create Budgets for the month which can be even classified into various catagories.

 Set up upcoming transactions and budgets with great ease.
 Modern, interactive and responsive UI and much more to be added soon...